-You should also check the float to check that it is rising high enough to close the fill valve.
+You should also check the float to make sure it is rising high enough to close the fill valve.
 If it is not, the float rod may be broken, the float itself may be leaking, or something may be obstructing the float.
 Clear the obstruction or replace the broken item.

 If there is no water in the cistern

-Check the float ball to see if it is leaking, if the float rod is broken or if it has got stuck.
+Check the float ball to see if it is leaking, if the float rod is broken, or if it has gotten stuck.
 If this is the case, remove any obstructions and replace the float or float rod if necessary.

 Other possible problems

 Broken toilet flush handle